Request to Vatican to investigate Archbishop Nienstedt in limbo

 Determining whether Nienstedt should be investigated should not have been difficult, Johnson said.

-“The foundation of my allegations have been known for five-plus years,” said Johnson.
+“The foundation of my allegations [has] been known for five-plus years,” said Johnson.
 “The Vatican has been aware for some time.”

-The Vatican announced its new protocols for investigating and disciplining bishops in May of 2019 in response to growing demands that bishops who perpetrated abuses or allowed it to happen under their watch should be disciplined.
+The Vatican announced its new protocols for investigating and disciplining bishops in May 2019 in response to growing demands that bishops who perpetrated abuses or allowed them to happen under their watch should be disciplined.

-Many Catholics were hopeful that the bishops, not just priests, would see justice.
+Many Catholics hoped that the bishops, not just priests, would see justice.
 At least 46 U.S. bishops have been accused of child sex abuse, or abuse or misconduct with an adult, according to Bishops Accountability, a national databank of clergy abuse documentation.

-That includes Bishop Michael Hoeppner of the Crookston Diocese, whose investigation is overseen by Twin Cities Archbishop Bernard Hebda.
+Those include Bishop Michael Hoeppner of the Crookston Diocese, whose investigation is overseen by Twin Cities Archbishop Bernard Hebda.

 Hebda also was responsible for determining whether the Nienstedt request met the threshold for an investigation and forwarding it to the Vatican.
-He was not available Tuesday for comment.
+The archdiocese declined to comment on the lag in the case.

-The Vatican’s failure to respond to the request for a Nienstedt investigation points to the need for bishop investigations to be conducted by seasoned investigators rather than insiders, said Zach Zeckser, a national spokesman for Survivors Network of Those Abuse By Priests.
-(SNAP)
+The Vatican’s failure to respond to the request for a Nienstedt investigation points to the need for bishop investigations to be conducted by seasoned investigators rather than insiders, said Zach Zeckser, a national spokesman for Survivors Network of Those Abused By Priests (SNAP).

 He notes that it was Johnson, not an archdiocese official, who has put the spotlight on the stalled Nienstedt case.

-Said Zeckser: “I think the more secular officials get involved in these cases, the more traction,” he said.
+Said Zeckser: “I think the more secular officials get involved in these cases, the more traction.”